 The Colonial Quarter( formerly Spanish Quater) is where visitors can experience three centuries of Colonial Spanish and British living history in St. Augustine from the 16th through the 18th during the formation and creation of the nation's oldest city.
 Travelers can enjoy a Historic Adventure Tour with a resident of Colonial Quarter St. Augustine as they are taken on an interactive, immersive journey through history.
 Includes leatherwork, print and blacksmith shops, an 18th century soldiers home and a taberna.

-Houses the records of the former Historic St. Augustine Preservation Board, or HSAPB (1959-1997) whose efforts helped inform the restoration, reconstruction, management and interpretation efforts along St. George Street and in other parts of the colonial city.
-Includes 25,000 photographs, maps, overlays of the city, architectural drawings, sketches, field reports, government records, and archaeological reports.
+Houses the records of the former Historic St. Augustine Preservation Board (1959-1997) whose efforts helped inform the restoration, reconstruction, management and interpretation efforts along St. George Street and in other parts of the colonial city.
+The research collection includes photographs, maps, architectural drawings, archaeological reports, and other related research material.
 Managed by the University of Florida's George A. Smathers Libraries and UF Historic St. Augustine, Inc..
-Digitized material from Governor's House can be found at http://ufdc.ufl.edu/hsa1.
+Digitized material from Governor's House collections can be found at http://ufdc.ufl.edu/hsa1.

 From 1963 to 2011, the Spanish Quarter of St. Augustine, Florida stood as a living history museum devoted to the demonstration of historic lifeways of the 1740s.
 Blacksmithing, gardening, carpentry, weaving, printing, and other skills were researched and practiced by museum staff, precipitating the compilation of relevant documentation.
 The Spanish Quarter archives is an online archive which represents an effort to preserve the research and correspondence conducted by those involved with the Spanish Quarter and documenting the research, restoration and reconstruction of the Village.
 They are located within the Colonial Quarter's De Mesa-Sanchez house on the second floor.